maximeraafat/BlenderNeRF/README.md

 **Neural Radiance Fields ([NeRF](https://www.matthewtancik.com/nerf))** aim at representing a 3D scene as a view dependent volumetric object from 2D images only, alongside their respective camera information.
 The 3D scene is reverse engineered from the training images with help of a simple neural network.

+[**Gaussian Splatting**](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/) is a follow-up method for rendering radiance fields in a point-based manner.
+This representation is highly optimised for GPU rendering and leverages more traditional graphics techniques to achieve high frame rates.

 I recommend watching [this YouTube video](https://www.youtube.com/watch?v=YX5AoaWrowY) by **Corridor Crew** for a thrilling investigation on a few use cases and future potential applications of NeRFs.